-A pulmonary nodule, otherwise known as a lung nodule, is a rounded or elliptical growth on the lung.
-If seen in two dimensions, it looks circular whereas in three dimensions it takes an elliptical form.
+A pulmonary (or lung) nodule is a rounded or elliptical growth on the lung.
 It is usually detected with a chest x-ray or scan.
-Modern scanners can detect pulmonary nodules of very small dimensions of between three millimetres and 20 millimetres for example, which previously would have gone undetected by a chest x-ray.
+Modern scanners can detect pulmonary nodules which previously would have gone undetected by a chest x-ray.

-The detection of a lung nodule always generates concern in the patient as generally is interpreted as being synonymous with a non-benign disease.
-Fortunately most of the time lung nodules are detected by chance and not because of any abnormal symptoms, the cause is benign or harmless but it is also true that a lung nodule may go undetected by both patient and doctor.
+The detection of a nodule always generates concern in the patient as generally is interpreted as being synonymous with a non-benign disease.
+A significant proportion of nodules are detected by chance and not because of any abnormal symptoms.
+The cause in the majority of cases is benign or harmless.

 What are the causes of lung nodules?